MFR6340/theenglishextension.org/young-world-1/unit-2: My Body.md

 <img src="https://i.imgur.com/dRtP69n.png" width="25%" />

 11 year old Melody has Cerebral Palsy and is unable to walk, talk or write, but she has a photographic memory.
 She's trapped in her own body until she gets a computer that helps her express herself using her thumbs.
 She ultimately gets in a regular classroom and her lands on the National Quiz Team.
 This book can be the basis of many conversations.
-(Lexile 700L)
+(Lexile 700L)   <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Out-My-Mind-Sharon-M-Draper/9781416971719?ref=grid-view&qid=1673793076916&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1017633441" rel="nofollow"> Buy on Orell Füssli</a>